-From the SinMap menu, choose the Set Calibration Parameters menu item.
+From the Initialization menu on the SINMAP tool bar, choose the Set Calibration Parameters menu item.

 Selecting the 'Set Calibration Parameters' menu item displays a dialog box that allows input of several soil parameters and modification of a SA Plot display setting.
 Values changeable in the calibration parameter input dialog box are: